 - Investigate actions that do not involve DCFS or the agencies with whom we contract;

 - Investigate the acts or decisions of courts, judges or their staff;

 - Investigate the Office of the Public Guardian or the Attorney General;

 - Investigate agencies of the federal government; or

 - Accept or investigate reports of child abuse or neglect.

 The Youth Hotline is available to handle complaints, concerns, inquiries and suggestions made by youth served by the department.
+Youth may call the number above or submit their questions via email.
 For more information about how the Advocacy Office helps youth in care, read the